aneoconsulting/ArmoniK.Admin.GUI/.docs/guide/external-services.md

 ## Grafana

 Grafana is a dashboard tool.
-It allows you to visualize the metrics of ArmoniK like the number of pods.
+It allows you to visualize the metrics of ArmoniK like the number of tasks.
 You can access it by clicking on the Grafana button in the left navigation bar.

 ![Grafana button](./assets/grafana.png)